splunk/public-o11y-docs/data-visualization/dashboards/view-dashboards.rst

 * Select :strong:`Troubleshoot from this Time Window (RUM)` to explore related data in Splunk RUM.
 (This option only exists if RUM contains data related to data in the logs chart.)

 * Select :strong:`Delete` to remove your logs chart from the dashboard.
-Deleting it from the dashboard does not impact the query you used to create your logs chart in Log Observer.
+Deleting it from the dashboard does not impact the query you used to create it.

 Not all actions are available for all chart types.